mapninja/Tutorial_Field-data-collection-with-Collector-for-ArcGIS/ReadMe.md

    ![Change basemap](./images/configattributes.png)

-13. Click OK, twice, to commit your changes and close the COnfigure Pop-ups panel.
+13. Click OK, twice, to commit your changes and close the Configure Pop-ups panel.

-*This creates feature templates that Collector will use as the POI types available in the app*.

 9. Change the **basemap** to **OpenStreetMap**